YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 .. parsed-literal::
    -ID=pid-list

 Specifies that JOURNAL processing include or exclude database updates generated by one or more processes, identified by process identification numbers (PIDs).
-The entire list or each PID may optionally be preceded by a tilda sign (~), requiring JOURNAL to exclude database updates initiated by the specified PID.
-You may use this qualifier for trouble shooting or analyzing data.
+The entire list or each PID may optionally be preceded by a tilde (~), requiring JOURNAL to exclude database updates initiated by the specified PID.
+You may use this qualifier for troubleshooting or analyzing data.

 By default, JOURNAL processes database updates regardless of the PID that initiated it.